UniMath/agda-unimath/src/foundation/weakly-constant-maps.lagda.md

   pr2 is-weakly-constant-map-prop-Set = is-prop-is-weakly-constant-map-Set
 ```

-### The action on identifications of weakly constant maps is weakly constant
+### The action on identifications of a weakly constant map is weakly constant

 This is Auxiliary Lemma 4.3 of {{#cite KECA17}}.